Divide-By-0/blog/content/posts/travel.md

       - **Alexander Technique with Tommy**: Alexander Technique is predominantly learning to notice and release body tension you never knew you had, and embracing effortless non-doing to break out of bad habits.
 If this sounds like nonsense, here is a concrete data point: when I went, Tommy lightly tugged my feet and I felt an overwhelming sense of heaviness immediately in my neck -- it felt almost magical.
 I felt completely different walking out, and it almost felt weird to crane my neck down and look at my phone.
 Tommy is one of the experts in AT, and [he has been practicing here](https://www.easeofbeing.com/) for decades.
 Thanks to Max for the rec.
       - **Garment District**: On Saturday mornings, they restock; buy used clothes then the pound.
       - **[Lilypad Inman](https://www.lilypadinman.com/)**: Haven't been yet, but my friends have recommended their Wed night [open mic](https://www.lilypadinman.com/home/tlzahry4nns4whp).
-      - **lxm.house**: If you have a fun project you'd like to work on, [our house](https://lxm.house) would likely be down to host you for free!
+      - **lxm.house**: [Our house](https://lxm.house) hosted friends and blog readers for free during 2022 and 2023!
 If you've gotten this far in this post, we'd probably get along -- [dm me](https://twitter.com/yush_g) to schedule.
   - ### New York City, NY
     - Food
       - **Genki Omakase**: It's the most affordable omakase I've ever eaten at, for the same quality -- $70-100/person.
 There's a fun challenge where 5 social media likes gets you a free sushi too.